mtanghu/LEAP/README.md

 trainer.train()
 ```
-A more complete toy training example with a dataset, tokenization, and evaluations can be found at ``FastLM.ipynb`` in this repository.
+A more complete toy training example with a dataset, tokenization, and evaluations can be found at ``FastLM.ipynb`` in this repository which can be run with only 6GB of VRAM (i.e. GPU memory).

 ### Development
 A number possibilities for development and usage come to mind:

-1. Additive Attention may work better on other & more specific NLP tasks (Question Answering, Summarization, etc.) as per the [No Free Lunch Theorem](https://en.wikipedia.org/wiki/No_free_lunch_theorem) which especially applies to unique datasets.
-Other Linear Attention papers seem to use unique datasets.
+1. Additive Attention may work better on other & more specific NLP tasks (Conversation, Reasoning, genomics, speech/audio, or other specific language domains) as per the [No Free Lunch Theorem](https://en.wikipedia.org/wiki/No_free_lunch_theorem) which especially applies to unique datasets.
+Other Linear Attention papers seem to use unique datasets too.
-2. More ablation and feature adding studies could be performed to improve performance.
+2. **More ablation and features** studies could be performed to improve performance.
+Currently this repo is meant to be a direct comparison (as one-to-one as possible) with GPT2, so more recent transformer advancements have not been implemented (Rotary or ALiBi embeddings, key-query embeddings, parameter sharing, token mixing, new initialization schemes, etc.)
-3. To help with scalability, maybe [local attention](https://github.com/lucidrains/local-attention) could be used instead of convolution. (note a kind of local Additive Attention was tried informally, but it didn't seem to work well)
-4. Additive Attention only has global attention (and this project also implements local attention with convolution) and thus may be an interesting model to play around with for exploring attentional mechanisms.
-5. Visual Transformers may only need the kind of "global attention" that made Additive Attention SOTA for classification in the original paper.
-Thus for causal image generation, this project may work.
+3. **Visual Transformers** may only need the kind of "global attention" that made Additive Attention SOTA for classification in the original paper, supplementing with local attention would only be a positive.
+Thus for causal image generation, this project may work well.
+4. **Explainability** A note which was unexplored in the original fastformer paper (because they didn't quite use the same formulation as this repo) is how this system has *built-in explainability*, instead of pairwise interactions with full attention, each token is directly assigned an "importance" scalar (see equations 1 and 2, $\alpha_i$ is the importance weight) which can directly be tracked for explaining what tokens were deemed as important for future predictions and what tokens weren't.
-6. If this can be scaled up with good performance, because of the RNN formulation, it would be possible to have a large language model run on an edge device.
+6. ***Best possibility:*** If this can be scaled up with good performance, because of the RNN formulation, it would be possible to have a large language model run on an edge device because you would only need O(1) time and memory to generate the next token at inference with respect to sequence length.

 ## Brief Explanation of Additive Attention